giorginolab/infix2pharmml/README.md

 Limitations
 -----------

-* The expression syntax is the one defined by Math::Symbolic.
-Some of these functions may not match those defined by PharmML.
+The expression syntax is defined by the Math::Symbolic parser.
+Some of its functions do not match those defined by PharmML.
 * In particular, the log function is always two-argument.
-* Note that some conversions are performed automatically, e.g. sqrt -> ^ 0.5
+* Some conversions are performed automatically, e.g. sqrt -> ^ 0.5
 * All symbols are assumed to reference variables in the current block.
-* The parser is does not use the recently-released libpharmml API.
+In other words, the _blkIdRef_ attribute is never generated.
 * Error reporting may be unclear or surprising; for example, _foo(x)_ is not a function, but neither it does raise an exception; it is instead understood as a variable named _foo_.
 On the other hand, _log(x)_ is a function, but it raises an error because two arguments are expected.
+* The parser is does not use the recently-released _libpharmml_ API.
 * Logical operators are not supported.